Symbiosis-JU/Bioinformatic-pipelines/Example_analysis.md

 As you can see, we need to provide some input parameters for our script.

 #### Sample_list:
-To create a sample_list in a manner that script requires, just type following command in the directory with your R1 and R2 files:
+You can make it in Excel or using other tools.
+Or run the following command in the directory with your R1 and R2 files:
 ```
 for file in *_R1.fastq; do
     SampleName=`basename $file _R1.fastq `